 Embroidered hoop art tutorial

-Transfer the design on the opposite page onto the fabric.
+Transfer the design above onto the fabric.
 We used a printable, water-soluble stabiliser, scanned the template onto our computer, then printed it directly onto the stabiliser.
 You can then peel off the paper backing and stick it centrally onto your fabric.
 If you prefer, though, you could trace the design onto the fabric using a water-soluble pen.